-91 OJ C 205, 19.7.2013, p.
+88 OJ C 205, 19.7.2013, p.
 9.

-Security
+Annex 4 Security

 According to Article 20 of the Horizon Europe Regulation, actions carried out under the Programme shall comply with the applicable security rules.
 Projects involving classified and/or security sensitive information will have to go through a security appraisal process to authorise funding and may be made subject to specific security rules.
-Specific provision for EU-classified information (EUCI) and sensitive information (SEN) will be included in the grant agreement, as necessary and appropriate.
-The rules for protecting EUCI are governed by Decision (EU, Euratom) 2015/444.